-School of Engineering & Information Technology Department of Computer Science & Information Technology PROGRAM OUTCOMES AND PROGRAM SPECIFIC OUTCOMES BCA - Semester-I
+School of Engineering & Information Technology Department of Computer Science & Information Technology

+BCA - Semester-I
-[PO.1].
-Apply knowledge of Mathematics and science in solving computational problems

-[PO.2].
-Understand the Computing concepts and their applications using the acquired board based knowledge.

-[PO.4].
-Use the techniques, skills, and modern Software tools for software development.

-[PO.5].
-Identify and analyze software application problems in multiple aspect including coding, testing and implementation in industrial applications.

-[PO.6].
-Design, develop and verify software systems to meet desired needs within realistic constraints ensuring quality, reliability, security in addition to satisfying economical, ethical, social and environmental constraints.

-[PO.7].
-Apply Enterprise level application software for design of diverse software products.

-[PO.8].
-Communicate effectively in diverse groups and exhibit leadership qualities.
+- [PO.1].
+Apply knowledge of Mathematics and science in solving computational problems - [PO.2].
+Understand the Computing concepts and their applications using the acquired board based knowledge. - [PO.3].
+Design, set up and conduct practical. - [PO.4].
+Use the techniques, skills, and modern Software tools for software development. - [PO.5].
+Identify and analyze software application problems in multiple aspect including coding, testing and implementation in industrial applications. - [PO.6].
+Design, develop and verify software systems to meet desired needs within realistic constraints ensuring quality, reliability, security in addition to satisfying economical, ethical, social and environmental constraints. - [PO.7].
+Apply Enterprise level application software for design of diverse software products. - [PO.8].
+Communicate effectively in diverse groups and exhibit leadership qualities. - [PO.9].
+Understanding of professional and ethical responsibility.

-[PSO.1].Prepare professionally trained in the areas of programming, databases, software engineering, web designing and networking and other application areas to acquire knowledge in various domain-based prospects.

-[PSO.2].
-Encourage to communicate effectively and to improve their competency skills to solve real time problems.
+- [PSO.1].
+Prepare professionally trained in the areas of programming, databases, software engineering, web designing and networking and other application areas to acquire knowledge in various domain-based prospects. - [PSO.2].
+Encourage to communicate effectively and to improve their competency skills to solve real time problems. - [PSO.3].

-[PSO.3].
 Understand to employ modern computer languages and applications for their successful career, to create platforms to become an entrepreneur and a relish for higher studies.